kasirgalabs/ERIC/README.md

 --c_addi --c_addi16sp \
 -d example.o
 ```
-This will encrypt (xor) instructions (if these instructions exist in compiled program):
+This will encrypt (xor) instructions (if these instructions exist in the compiled program):
 - Which are given as 1 in `--ienc32insts` bit list flag with `--ienc32key`.
 (To see corresponding instructions you can look above `Encryptable rv32i Instruction List` spoiler.)
 - Which are given as `--c_addi` and `--c_addi16sp` seperate instruction flags with `--cencq1key`.